rthponder/rthponder/README.md

 ### 👋 hey there! i'm karthikeya poondla

-- 🔭 currently working on an independent machine learning project
-- 🌱 learning web development, data structures, and algorithms myself
-- 🤝 looking to collaborate on projects involving ml and ai
-- 📫 reach me at: karthikeyapoondla@yahoo.com
-- 😄 pronouns: he/him
-- 🦦 fun fact: it's raining there...
+- i'm an undergrad at iit kharagpur, specialising in signal processing and machine learning in the department of electrical engineering.
+- i work on a few projects here and there, and i try to explain them in my blogs.